xdefago/stats-ci/README.md

 Currently, the following are on my TODO list:

-* [feature] confidence intervals for difference of sample data.
 * [feature] confidence intervals for regression parameters.
 * [stats] review/fix statistical tests
-* [API] return results more consistently
 * [API] remove `unwrap()` and reduce panicking code

 ## References